• facebook

 Kernel for SQL Database Recovery

-The software eliminates the need for you to perform any restoration procedures on the SQL database.
-It has the capability to retrieve complete information from the original MDF/NDF files, even if any objects were deleted, directly from their original location.
+The software relieves you from running any restore procedure for the SQL database, as it can access the MDF/NDF files from their original location and recover whole information from them even if any object was deleted.
 When you repair corrupt SQL Database you even do not need to mention the version of SQL Server of the associated database file as it can automatically find it.
 After recovering the database, you can choose the required data and save them directly to the live SQL Server.

 • Recovery of corrupt and inaccessible data from the SQL Database files